unoplatform/uno.extensions/doc/Reference/Markup/DependencyPropertyBuilder.md

 #### Understanding the Binding Expression

-The Binding Expression is a lambda expression that provides the path to the property you are binding to.
+The **Binding Expression** is a lambda expression that provides the path to the property you are binding to.

 The lambda expression is parsed to determine the path to the property.
-The lambda expression can be a simple property access such as `() => vm.Message` or it can be a more complex expression such as `() => vm.Client.Contact.FirstName`.
+It can be a simple property access such as `() => vm.Message` or it can be a more complex expression such as `() => vm.Client.Contact.FirstName`.
 It is important to remember that this is equivalent to the following XAML:

 ```xml
 <TextBlock Text="{Binding Message}" />